 Bucharest has a larger population, and is about 4 times larger than the population of Lisbon.
 When comparing the sizes of Bucharest and Lisbon, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Bucharest as well as Lisbon.
 The city activities and the family-friendly experiences are the main draw to Bucharest this time of year.
-Additionally, many travelers come to Lisbon for the city activities, the music scene, and the family-friendly experiences.
+Additionally, many travelers come to Lisbon for the beaches, the city activities, the music scene, and the family-friendly experiences.

 The sun comes out a lot this time of the year in Lisbon.
 People are often attracted to the plentiful sunshine in Bucharest this time of the year.
 In the summer, Bucharest often gets less sunshine than Lisbon.
 Bucharest gets 289 hours of sunny skies this time of year, while Lisbon receives 352 hours of full sun.

 Bucharest usually gets more rain in July than Lisbon.
 Bucharest gets 64 mm (2.5 in) of rain, while Lisbon receives 5 mm (0.2 in) of rain this time of the year.

 Both Lisbon and Bucharest are popular destinations to visit in the autumn with plenty of activities.
 Many travelers come to Bucharest for the city's sights and attractions and the shopping scene.
 Also, many visitors come to Lisbon in the autumn for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.